pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

   * Private subnets for use as the default subnets for workers to run in.
   * Managed [Pod networking][k8s-pod-networking].

-Kubernetes requires that all subnets you intend to use be [properly tagged][eks-subnet-tagging], in order to know which subnets it can provision load balancers within.
+Kubernetes requires that all subnets you used to be [properly tagged][eks-subnet-tagging], in order to determine which subnets it can provision load balancers.

 <div class="cloud-prologue-aws"></div>
 <div class="mt">
 {{% md %}}

-To ensure proper functionality, pass in **any** public and/or private subnets you intend to use into the cluster definition.
-If these need to be updated to include more subnets, or if some need to be removed, the change is straightforward with a Pulumi update.
+To ensure proper function, pass in **any** public and/or private subnets you intend to use into the cluster definition.
+If these need to be updated to include more subnets, or if some need to be removed, the change is accomplished with a Pulumi update.

 By default, [`pulumi/eks`][pulumi-eks] will deploy workers into the private subnets, if specified, if not into the public subnets provided.
 Using private subnets for workers without associating a public IP address is highly recommended - it creates workers that will not be publicly accessible from the Internet, and they'll typically be shielded within your VPC.

-EKS will automatically manage Kubernetes Pod networking for us through the use of the [AWS CNI Plugin][aws-k8s-cni].
-This plugin is deployed by default on worker nodes as a [DeamonSet][k8s-ds] named `aws-node` in all clusters provisioned with `pulumi/eks`, and is capable of being [configured][configure-cni].
+EKS will automatically manage Kubernetes Pod networking through the use of the [AWS CNI Plugin][aws-k8s-cni].
+This plugin is deployed by default on worker nodes as a [DeamonSet][k8s-ds] named `aws-node` in all clusters provisioned with `pulumi/eks` and is capable of being [configured][configure-cni].

 ```typescript
 import * as eks from "@pulumi/eks";